-The Springtime Atmospheric Boundary Layer Experiment (STABLE) was an aircraft campaign led by the German Alfred-Wegener-Institut.
+The Springtime Atmospheric Boundary Layer Experiment (STABLE) was an aircraft campaign led by the German Alfred Wegener Institute.
 It was conducted in the Fram Strait region west and north of Svalbard in March 2013.
-One of the main objectives of the campaign were measurements during marine cold-air outbreaks (MCAOs).
-MCAOs are characterised by advection of cold air masses typically originating from the sea ice covered ocean over a relatively warm water surface, which can result in moderate or strong convection depending on the season.
-In the high-latitudes, MCAOs represent one of the strongest events of atmosphere-ocean interaction (Brümmer, 1996).
-Thus, they often affect local and regional weather conditions, for
+One of the main objectives of the campaign was to conduct measurements during marine cold-air outbreaks (MCAOs).
+MCAOs are characterised by the advection of cold air masses that typically originate from the sea-ice-covered ocean over a relatively warm water surface and can result in moderate or strong convection depending on the season.
+In the high latitudes, MCAOs represent one of the strongest events of atmosphere-ocean interaction (Brümmer, 1996).
+Thus, they often affect local and regional weather conditions, for example, by promoting polar low formation (Rasmussen, 2003).
+Particularly in the Fram Strait region, strong Northern Hemisphere MCAO events occur with high frequency (Brümmer and Pohlmann, 2000; Fletcher et al., 2016).
+Strong MCAOs were also observed during STABLE.
+On 4 d during the experiment, detailed investigations were performed using in situ and remote sensing instrumentation of the Polar 5 research aircraft as well as dropsondes.
+In this paper, we provide a detailed presentation of the atmospheric measurements in the lower troposphere related to the MCAOs observed during STABLE.